Email: Chapter 44D, Article 7

 (6) A guardian or conservator is appointed for an individual serving as trustee.

-(c) Unless otherwise provided in the terms of the trust instrument, a vacancy in a trusteeship of a noncharitable trust that is required to be filled must be filled in the following order of priority:
+(c) Unless otherwise provided in the terms of the trust instrument, a vacancy in a trusteeship of a noncharitable trust that is required to be filled shall be filled in the following order of priority:

 (1) By a person designated in the terms of the trust instrument to act as successor trustee;